Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 Nature & Parks

-Drive or cycle along this scenic route, which winds through the Cape Breton Highlands National Park, offering breathtaking views of the coastline and highlands.
+Drive or cycle along this scenic route, which winds through the Cape Breton Highlands National Park.
+It offers breathtaking views of the coastline and highlands.

 Halifax Citadel National Historic Site